ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/SITES.md

   * Workflow version must be 2.6 or higher
   * Specimen must be part of [this](https://docs.google.com/spreadsheets/d/1X3ZO3SIRm7emv3F5jCU116EprDWJnRGNqCB8x5HqOws/edit#gid=1173712136) spreadsheet

 When these conditions are met the specimen would be counted towards data train 2.0 aligned.
-Everything that is unaligned must also be part of the spreasheet or else it would not be counted.
+Everything that is unaligned must also be part of the spreadsheet or else it would not be counted.

 ### Workflow 2.6 Live Table
 This table is not being filtered from the spreadsheet and includes everything that is being aligned with workflow 2.6 or higher.
 The counts should be close to or higher than the numbers from data train 2.0.
 The only condition that this table has, is that the workflow version is higher than 2.6